Statement on Antisemitism

 Standing Strong Together Against Hate

 We ask elected and civic leaders across the state to use their positions of influence to work with us to build awareness of and combat the rise of antisemitic tropes, bias, discrimination, and violence.
-One tangible action leaders can take toward this is signing our leaders’ pledge against antisemitism.
-Leaders pledge to:
+One tangible action leaders can take toward this is signing our leaders’ pledge against antisemitism, pledging to:

-• Reach out to their local Jewish community to ask how they can best be an ally and provide support; and
+• Reach out to their local Jewish community to ask how they can best be an ally and provide support

 • Show solidarity with the Jewish community by showing up—both in times of joy and tragedy.